-Provi institu de 2009-2010 academic year costs of ation. f attendance for the following ng categories that are applicable to your
+Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

-a Check here if your institution's 2009-2010 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2009-2010 academic year costs of attendance will be available:
+Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available: August 2010

+G1.
+Undergraduate full-time tuition, required fees, room and board

-L ad h Ju R ir ist the typical tuition, required fees, and cademic year (30 semester hours or 45 our cost by number of credits).
-A full time; usually equated to two semesters, and and board is defined as double on aclude only charges that all full-time sectivity fees.)
-Do not include optional for nd room and board for a full- f quarter hours for institutions academic year refers to the p two trimesters, three quarter accupancy and 19 meals per watudents must pay that are not s that derive annual tuition by muleriod of time generally extending s, or the period covered by a four- yeek or the maximum meal plan.
-R included in tuition (e.g., registrati tiplying credit from September to one-four plan.
-Required fees
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION Tuition:
+PRIVATE INSTITUTION

+Tuition:

-PUBLIC INSTITUTION Tuition: In-district:
+PUBLIC INSTITUTION

+Tuition:

+In-district:

-In-state (out-of-district): \$4,373 \$4,373
+In-state (out-of-district): \$5,044 \$5,044

-Out-of-state: \$23,744 \$23,744
+Out-of-state: \$27,321 \$27,31

-NONRESIDENT ALIEN: Tuition: \$23,744 \$23,744
+NONRESIDENT ALIEN: Tuition: \$27,321 \$27,321

 REQUIRED FEES: Included Above Included Above

-ROOM AND BOARD: (on-campus) \$7,500 \$7,500
+ROOM AND BOARD: (on-campus) \$8,640 \$8,640

-ROOM ONLY: (on-campus) \$4,860 \$4,860
+ROOM ONLY: (on-campus) \$5,300 \$5,300

-BOARD ONLY: (on-campus meal plan) \$2,640 \$2,640
+BOARD ONLY: (on-campus meal plan) \$3,340 \$3,340

-Comprehensive tuition and room and fees): board fee (if your college ca annot provide separate tuition and room and board
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\

 Other:

-G2.
-N fumber of credits per term a student 15 credit hours (based on two ser l-time tuitionminimur mmaximum

-G3.
-D o tuition and fees vary by year of st udy (e.g., sophomore, junio or, senior)? ⊠ No
+- G2.
+Number of credits per term a student can take for the stated full-time tuition \\\\\minimum \\\\maximum 15 credit hours (based on a two semester academic plan) - G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+Yes No